MarineSolder/Static-Depth-Detect/README.md

   This shader functions as a trigger system that monitors the scene's depth buffer state with extreme sensitivity to automatically toggle off intrusive effects when rendering freezes.
 </p>
 <p>
-  The shader implements a <strong>scan-points system</strong> sampling specific coordinates to detect even minor pixel-level shifts in depth.:
+  The shader implements a <strong>scan-points system</strong> sampling specific coordinates to detect even minor pixel-level shifts in depth.
 </p>

 <h2>Current Implementation & Compatibility</h2>